GaryZhous/Othello/README.md

 I remade this game in C++ using Qt to embody my codes with a GUI which allows human-human and human-computer matches with ab-pruning and some run-time optimization.
 Now it's faster and more efficient!

-#### If you are new to QT and you are a student, you can request QT's [educational license](https://www.qt.io/qt-educational-license) here!
+#### If you are new to Qt and you are a student, you can request Qt's [educational license](https://www.qt.io/qt-educational-license) here!
 ## Deployment

 To deploy this project on your computer, you can either: